Skip navigation.

 District 46 - Kaena Point, Schofield, Mokuleia, Waialua, Haleiwa, Waimea, Pupukea, Sunset, Kahuku, Kunia Camp, Poamoho, Wheeler, Laie

-Incumbent Michael Y. Magaoay (D) is running for the state senator District 22 special election instead.
+Incumbent Michael Y. Magaoay (D) ran for the state senator District 22 special election instead and lost in the Sept.
+18 primary election.

 Gil Riviere (R)